Kraken-CI/website/docs/schema.md

 - `destination` - a path were the artifact(s) should be stored; in case of download action, if the destination folder does not exist then it is created; by default it is `'.'`
+- `report_entry` - a destination path of one of uploaded HTML files that will be used as a report entry in Kraken Web UI, on a flow page and a run page

 Example: